 Book directly on shilla.net to access special offers or your preferred booking site: Expedia | Booking.com | TripAdvisor | Hotels.com

 The building feels like a blue glass sculpture nestled alongside the Hangang River, near Achasan Mountain in Gwangjin-gu.
-Vista Walkerhill is a wellness alternative to bustling city hotels.
-The hotel has a wellness club, sauna, indoor swimming pool, and a foot spa.
-On the 4th floor, guests will find the Skyard Botanic Garden, equipped with sunbeds, a yoga deck, and tea tables.
+Vista Walkerhill is a wellness alternative to Seoul’s busier city hotels, with a wellness club, sauna, indoor swimming pool, and foot spa.
+On the 4th floor, guests will find the Skyard Botanic Garden, complete with sunbeds, a yoga deck, and tea tables.

 The rooms are bright and spacious, with modern facilities and a complimentary mini bar.
 Suite sizes range from Vista Deluxe to Studio and Presidential Suites.
-The most unique room, perhaps, is the Spa Suite, which has a large whirlpool facing a floor-to-ceiling riverview window.
-On site, guests can choose from a Buffet restaurant, Moegi serving traditional Japanese, Pizza Hill, or Myonwolgwan, serving Korean beef charcoal grill.
+The most unique room is arguably the Spa Suite, which has a large whirlpool facing a floor-to-ceiling river-view window.
+On-site dining includes a buffet restaurant, Moegi (traditional Japanese), Pizza Hill, and Myonwolgwan (Korean beef charcoal grill).

 177 Walkerhill-ro, Gwangjin District, Seoul, South Korea | Map link